RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 }
 ```

+## Resiliency tests

-Stop only 'redisdb' container to test resiliency of the system
+Stop only 'redisdb' container

-Stop only 'postgres-db' container to test resiliency of the system
+Stop only 'postgres-db' container

+Stop 'redisdb' and 'postgres-db' containers

+## Notes

+- Added Cache for restcountries Api for extra resiliency in case this api is down.

-Added GlobalErrorHandlerMiddleware.
+- Added GlobalErrorHandlerMiddleware.
 If there is no try catch to handle an exception, the global error handler will handle the issue.

 Example below when the application tried to insert a new row in Users table.